RAF Bentley Priory: Airstrip

 With the requirement for frequent high-level meetings the need for an airstrip at Bentley Priory grew.
-Air Commodore Richard Atcherley undertook this project.
-The Air Ministry War Department advised him that it would take six months to construct two 300 yd strips, so he approached the Americans.
+Air Commodore Richard Atcherley undertook this project in late 1943.
+The Air Ministry War Department advised him that it would take six months to construct two 300 yd strips, so he approached the United States Army Air Forces.
 Cinder landing strips were laid in just four days.
-A Bellman hangar was erected next to the present Mess building.

-Flight Sergeant Geoff Elphick RAuxAF, a Battle of Britain pilot with 32 Squadron at Biggin Hill, flew from the Priory from April 1944.
-On a recent visit he clearly recalled the day that he unceremoniously pulled Air Commodore Atcherley out of an Auster which he had rolled onto its back while landing.
-He also recalled quietly cutting down some birch trees that were a hazard to aircraft when landing.
-Arthur Harris also made some hazardous landings and apparently often complained about 'those confounded balloons' which were not far away from the strip.